benhar-dev/litegraph-dev/README.md

 npm run start
 ```

-You can now view the live site by navigating to "http://127.0.0.1:8000/index.html"
+You can now view the live site by navigating to "http://127.0.0.1:8000/index.html" (this should have already auto-started)

+## Developing
+You can now modify the javascript files in src.

-### Update the sub-git repos
+## Update the sub-git repos
 Execute the following command.
 ```
 npm run dev-update
 ```

-## Developing
-You can now modify the javascript files in src.